prantlf/build-number-generator/README.md

 ## Command-line usage

-Make sure that you have [Node] >= 6 installed.
-Install the `build-number-generator` package globally to be able to generate and parse build numbers by running `buildnumgen` from any directory in `PATH`:
+Make sure that you have [Node.js] >= 8 installed.
+Install the `build-number-generator` package globally using your favourite package manager to be able to generate and parse build numbers by running `buildnumgen` from any directory in `PATH`:

     $ npm i -g build-number-generator
+    $ pnpm i -g build-number-generator
+    $ yarn global add build-number-generator

     $ buildnumgen
     180625392